arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 Memory blocks are essential parts of modern embedded systems, especially microcontroller-based ones. **Memory blocks are semiconductor devices that store and retrieve information or data**; a microcontroller central processing unit (CPU) uses and processes data stored in memory blocks to perform specific tasks.

 As shown in the image below, memory blocks in microcontrollers are usually described as **arrays**.
 Memory arrays are divided into **cells** that can store data and be accessed using a unique identifier representing its **address** or position relative to the memory array.
 Information in memory cells is stored using binary digits (bits), usually organized in bytes (8-bits); it can also be retrieved later by the MCU or other components of a microcontroller-based system.

+Memory in computing systems can be **volatile** or **non-volatile**. **Volatile memory is a temporary memory**, this means that data is stored while the system is running, but it is lost forever when the system is turned off. **Non-volatile memory is permanent memory**; data is not lost even if the system is turned off.

 ## Memory Architectures 101

-**NEEDS REVISION**

-The name Harvard Architecture comes from the Harvard Mark I relay-based computer.
-The most obvious characteristic of the Harvard Architecture is that it has physically separate signals and storage for code and data memory.
-It is possible to access program memory and data memory simultaneously.
-Typically, code (or program) memory is read-only and data memory is read-write.
-Therefore, it is impossible for program contents to be modified by the program itself.

-The von Neumann Architecture is named after the mathematician and early computer scientist John von Neumann. von Neumann machines have shared signals and memory for code and data.
-Thus, the program can be easily modified by itself since it is stored in read-write memory.
+Computer architecture is a vast topic; we will focus on a general picture that will let us understand how memory is organized in the microcontrollers used in Arduino® boards.

+In the early days of computing, two computer architectures, i.e., the organization of the components inside a computing system, emerged: **von Neumann** and **Harvard**.

+### Von Neumann Architecture

+The von Neumann architecture, named after the mathematician, physicist, and computer scientist John von Neumann, was first introduced in the mid-'40s; it is also known as the Princeton architecture.
+This architecture stores program data and instructions in the same memory unit; both are accessed by the CPU using the same communications bus, as shown below.
+Von Neumann's architecture is fundamental since nearly all digital computers design have been based on this architecture.

+### Harvard Architecture

+The Harvard architecture, named after the Harvard Mark I relay-based computer, was first introduced in the mid-'40s.
+This architecture's main characteristic is that it uses two separate memory units, one for storing program instructions and one for storing program data.
+Both memory units in the Harvard architecture are accessed by the CPU using different communication buses.

 ## Types of Memories